-Throughout Illinois, local Area Agencies on Aging conduct outreach activities designed to inform senior citizens of public benefits and services for which they may be eligible, connect them to this assistance, and encourage them to participate in local senior programs.
-For more information, call the Department on Aging's Senior HelpLine or contact your local Area Agency on Aging.
+Local Area Agencies on Aging throughout Illinois conduct outreach activities designed to inform senior citizens of public benefits and services for which they may be eligible, connect them to this assistance, and encourage them to participate in local senior programs.
+For more information call the Department on Aging's Senior HelpLine, or find your local Area Agency on Aging by going to www.state.il.us/aging/2aaa/aaa-main.htm of Public Health enforces the Act.
+Many nursing homes are also regulated under the federal Medicare and/or state Medicaid programs.